marmor97/cds-language-exam/src/5/README.md

 - The Gospel of Buddha (filename 35895-0.txt)
 - Meditations, by Marcus Aurelius (filename pg2680.txt)

+## Collaboration
+This project was made in collaboration with Frida Hæstrup.
+The work has been equally split.
+Apart from being the other brain of the idea of the pipeline and participating in project discussions, Frida contributed with modifications in bigram, trigram, corpus and dictionary functions as well as parameter tuning and plotting.
+Methods and results were also written in collaboration.

 ## Data
-Before you can access the data, you will need to create a kaggle API following the instructions here [https://github.com/Kaggle/kaggle-api#:~:text=To%20use%20the%20Kaggle%20API,file%20containing%20your%20API%20credentials].
+Before you can access the data, you will need to create a kaggle API following the instructions here https://github.com/Kaggle/kaggle-api#:~:text=To%20use%20the%20Kaggle%20API,file%20containing%20your%20API%20credentials.
 When you have created an API and have a kaggle.json file, upload the file to worker02 if you are working there and move to the place the .json file is saved.
 When you are there you can execute the commands below:

 ```
 mkdir ~/.kaggle/ # New folder